 The department hopes to revolutionize the way language students think about their studies.
 “Right now language is categorized as a graduation skill, but it is a tool,” Shackelford said.
 Students should learn that languages are not the definition of the cultures in which they are used; rather, the cultures are important contexts to be studied.

 The change doesn’t just affect the department’s name.
 New courses will be added, including Introduction to Cultural Studies.
 This “gateway course” will be taken before a student enters into their major.
 Several culture classes will be added to the International Relations and Language major curricula as well.

 A second addition is the option to study Farsi, an ancient Persian language.
 “We’re excited about Farsi,” said Shackelford.
 “It brings us away from the European and Western focus.”
 Augsburg will be the first post-secondary school in the Twin Cities to offer Farsi.

-The department is also attempting to generate more interest in study abroad programs and intends to include short-term study abroad in the new major track.
+The department is also attempting to generate more interest in study-abroad programs and intends to include an option for short-term study abroad in the new major.
 Language and cultural studies are to be paired completely, in the hopes that studying language will generate interest in culture, while interest in culture will encourage students to study language.

 The change ultimately reflects Augsburg’s mission of creating a global community.
 Restructuring the department and incorporating culture into the curriculum will encourage interest in cross-cultural studies and emphasize language education’s importance in effective global interaction.
 “One can never thoroughly understand a culture without knowledge of language,” Shackelford said.